EarthScope/rover/docs/bugs.md

 See the discussion on [reliability](./reliability.md).
-In short, there are some occasions when `rover compact` should be used, and some occasions where that is insufficient.
+In short, there are some occasions when `rover compact` should be used, and some occasions when that is insufficient.

 ## Ingest Limited to Single Days